 , as noted in the Real Life

-section.
-Which wasn't, so they called it World War II
+, so they called it World War I instead.

 Anime & Manga

-- If Flashpoint is any indication, the Crisis events will function as they did before, but won't have Crisis in the title.
+- Final Crisis ends with the resolution of what is meant to be a final war, but if Flashpoint is any indication, the Crisis events will function as they did before, but won't have Crisis in the title.

 Mythology and Religion